viczem/ansible-keepass/README.md

 # Ansible KeePass Lookup Plugin

-The plugin allows to read data from KeePass file (modifying is not supported)
+This collection provides a plugin that allows to read data from KeePass file (modifying is not supported)

 ## How it works